 Point of Sale – Credit and Debit Payments

-- If approved by the Budget Office following submissinon of the New Account Application Form, credit and debit payments may be collected utilizing a campus- issued and authorized Point of Sale device.
+- If approved by the Finance Office following submissinon of the New Account Application Form, credit and debit payments may be collected utilizing a campus- issued and authorized Point of Sale device.

 - Any locations approved to accept credit card payments must maintain compliance with all PCI standards and requirements.